Professor of Lawyering Skills

 J.D., Boston University

-Courses: Trial Advocacy, Advanced Trial Advocacy, Federal Defender Clinic, Federal Pretrial/Trial Seminar
+Courses: Trial Advocacy, Advanced Trial Advocacy, Principles of Legal Analysis, Federal Pretrial/Trial Seminar